PublicMapping/districtbuilder/doc/arch/adr-01-backend-framework.md

 TopoJSON is written in JavaScript (there are TopoJSON libraries in other languages, but none support the critical merge operations that make TopoJSON useful for our situation), and in order to be able to use it in a performant manner we must create a Node.js service that can keep the TopoJSON data structure in-memory.
 Due to familiarity and enthusiasm from the team, we would prefer to use TypeScript for this service over plain JavaScript.

+As an additional point in favor of Node.js / TypeScript, using TypeScript will enable us to share code with the frontend, which will be particularly helpful as we expect to need to mirror some client-side operations on the backend to support contest submissions validation.

 In addition to being able to perform TopoJSON operations, the back-end API will need to be able to provide user authentication (and potentially user registration and management as well) and communicate with a PostgreSQL database to persist data.

 I evaluated [11 different Node.js web frameworks](https://docs.google.com/spreadsheets/d/1zLixcL1Xt53iYPkvzDHidg48uyKrevO7i7zj6EiBMBA/edit?usp=sharing), which generally fell into 3 types: